dellytools/sansa/scripts/README.md

 Sort, compress and index:

-`vcf-sort out.vcf | bgzip > cosmic.vcf.gz && tabix cosmic.vcf.gz`
+`bcftools sort -O b -o cosmic.bcf out.vcf && bcftools index cosmic.bcf`

 Some COSMIC SV type encodings are not entirely clear to me.
 Hence, please use `-n` if you use cosmic data as the SV annotation database.

-`sansa annotate -n -d cosmic.vcf.gz input.vcf.gz`
+`sansa annotate -n -d cosmic.bcf input.vcf.gz`